tduchateau/jekyll-datatables/README.md

 # jekyll-datatables

-This is a Liquid block for Jekyll sites that allows you to generate table using the awesome [jQuery DataTables plugin](http://datatables.net/).
+My attempt to write a Liquid block for Jekyll sites that allows you to generate table using the awesome [jQuery DataTables plugin](http://datatables.net/).

 ## How to install